opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 # TO DO
-- vis provider: use separate contexts for setting and getting the selected data - and have standard (can set selected data) and 'reactive' (can consume selected data) to avoid rerendering all marks on e.g. hover. (and remove any senseless memoing!)
 - scales:
   - allow `scales` to be function which takes the `data` prop (or passed down data) and returns an object so that can use the data to compute the scales
   - shorthand for linear scales: e.g. `x={[10, 40]}`.